 PM: That’s right.
 I would argue against those who say that you can judge the truth of Christology by the ethical fruits of those who live the Christian life.
 You can’t.
 The truth of Christology is judged by who Jesus is as God’s action among us, actively reconciling us to himself even now.
 And the only way to know that is through the Holy Spirit.

 So that’s where I’m hoping to proceed with my next work.
-It’s been a while since I’ve looked at the chapters as I’ve sort of fleshed them out, and I might have to make revisions as I go and as I learn different things.
+It’s been a while since I’ve looked at the chapters as I’ve fleshed them out, and I might have to make revisions as I go and as I learn different things.
 But I think it’s going to be about nine chapters.
 Hopefully it will be interesting.
-I’ll deal with questions that are raised about my first book, and then I’ll focus on God’s acting within history, but all the while making sure that I’m speaking about God acting within history and then human beings being freed by God to know and love him.
+I’ll deal with questions that are raised about my first book, and then I’ll focus on God’s acting within history, all the while making sure that I’m speaking about God acting within history and then human beings being freed by God to know and love him.

 JMF: Is there a tentative publication date yet?